Why are Trump’s children testifying at New York civil fraud trial?

 Jimmy Kimmel mocks Donald Trump Jr following fraud trial testimony

-The main focus on Donald Trump’s myriad of legal woes shifted to Lower Manhattan in October as his civil fraud case came to trial at the state’s Supreme Court.
+The main focus on Donald Trump’s myriad of legal woes shifted to Lower Manhattan in October as his civil fraud case came to trial at New York state’s Supreme Court.

-New York Attorney General Letitia James brought the case against the Trump Organization regarding the business’s statements to obtain better terms on loans and insurance from financial institutions.

 This was done by over-stating valuations of the former president’s most prestigious holdings including his triplex penthouse at Trump Tower on Fifth Avenue in Midtown Manhattan and his current home at the Mar-a-Lago Club in Palm Beach, Florida.